ka8725/ka8725.github.com/_posts/2019-12-27-dry-struct-use-cases.md

 A structure defined with **dry-struct** is a schema as well.
 It has typed fields and connections between them, similar to GraphQL.
 It's easy to serialize data into and deserialize from JSON.
 Under the hood **dry-struct** keeps a schema in a special format - Abstract syntax tree (AST) that can be used to generate a schema in another format, GraphQL for example.

 What eventually means, **dry-struct** can be used with the same respect as GraphQL for communication between processes.
 But with one caveat.
 The both ends should be written in Ruby.
 This way it would be possible to share **dry-struct** between processes and build objects in memory on the receiving side from JSON.
-Otherwise, we would need to synchronize a **dry-struct** schema between a place it's defined (in Ruby, of course) and a place that doesn't have ability to reuse Ruby definitions.
+Otherwise, we would need to synchronize a **dry-struct** schema between a place it's defined (in Ruby, of course) and a place that cannot reuse Ruby definitions.
 But this second place usually has some other format, like [json schema](https://json-schema.org/), for instance.
 So there should be written some tool transforms the **dry-struct** schema to a commonly used one by the specific language.

 One can note, all of that sounds like just a fantasy and there is no evidence it works.
 But I can assure you it's not, and I have the proof in my experience.
 I won't provide the code in this post, but in short, it worked like that:
 - the dry-structs are defined in a "repository1"